rcjj98/tp/docs/UserGuide.md

 * Edits the applicant at the specified `INDEX`. `INDEX` refers to the numerical position of the **applicant in the applicant list**. `INDEX` **must** be a positive integer 1, 2, 3, …​
 * At least **one** of the optional fields must be provided.
 * Existing values will be updated to the input values.
+If input value is same as existing value, success message will still be shown.

 :bulb: View constraints on flags and parameters [here](#flags-and-parameters-format-constraints)